finnjenn/Uno/README.md

   (Top of discard pile is a Red 1.
 You can play any red card or any card with the number 1)
 - Black cards are wild cards.
 They can be played regardless of what is on top of the discard pile.
 Once played, you will get to choose the new color of the discard pile.
 - If you do not have any cards that match the top of the discard pile, you can draw one card from the deck.
 If the card you drew is playable you can put it down but if it is not, your turn is over.
 - +2 and +4 cards cannot be stacked.
-When one is played, the next player draws and continues their turn.
+When one is played, the next player is given their extra cards and continues their turn.
 - First player to have 0 cards wins!

 With my UNO remake, all you need is a device with a big, wide screen (like an iPad or laptop).
 The cards and people to play the game come ready when you launch my URL.
 You will be matched against three random opponents (friends of mine who are on-call 24/7).
-The first one to get rid of all their cards wins!
+Good luck!

 <h2 id="features">Features</h2>